 Berkeley Mutual Aid volunteers are not members of any government organization.
 We are simply caring members of the community who have chosen to dedicate our time and efforts to this project, because we deeply believe that with love and solidarity, we can flatten the curve and get through this crisis together.

-A core group of about five to ten people work as coordinators and organizers, while hundreds of additional volunteers are working throughout Berkeley and nearby towns to serve people in need.
+A core group of about 25 people work as coordinators and organizers, while hundreds of additional volunteers are working throughout Berkeley and nearby towns to serve people in need.
 We are all unpaid volunteers, generally balancing this work with other obligations of jobs and family.

 Berkeley Disaster Prep Neighborhood Network, an all-volunteer 501(c)3 nonprofit, stepped in to help.
 Berkeley Mutual Aid is now a part of BDPNN.